Motoswaper/opnet-trustlayer-v1/README.md

 <div align="center">

-# 🤖 TrustlessAI v1
+# 🛡️ TrustLayer v1
-### **Deterministic AI Job Protocol for OP_NET**
+### **Deterministic Worker Reputation & Attestation Protocol for OP_NET**

-A fail‑safe, trustless, AssemblyScript‑based AI job marketplace built for the OP_NET virtual machine.

-Workers run AI models off‑chain.
-The contract handles **escrow, commitments, payouts, and lifecycle** — fully deterministic.
+TrustLayer is the trust backbone of the OP_NET ecosystem.
+It provides deterministic, on‑chain identity, reputation, attestations, trust tags, and slashing for workers.

 <br>